All Episodes

 Here's the ABC White House mouthpiece, Jonathan Carl, talking with Carney about reports that Obama didn't know that the NSA was spying on Angela Merkel until this summer.

-Is it believable that the President would not know about surveillance of a head of state of a close American ally?
+Is it conceivable, is it believable that the president would not know about surveillance of a head of state of a close American ally?

-I mean, is that does that sound plausible to you?
+I mean, does that sound plausible to you?

-I mean, the Wall Street General probably doesn't appreciate the suggestion that their story is wrong, but I would say simply that we're not going to comment on specific activities reported in the press.
+I mean, Wall Street Journal probably doesn't appreciate the suggestion that their story is wrong, but I would say simply that we're not going to comment on specific activities reported in the press.

 Because we don't know anything either here.

-If Obama doesn't know, how could Carney know?
+If Obama doesn't know, how could Kearney know?

 If Obama doesn't know what went on, how could the spokesperson know what went on?